bethac07/qi_2024_analysis_lab_manual/_sources/Lab06_3D_Image_Analysis.md

 - Think of something you want to segment/detect and measure in the 3D data you’ve acquired in the lab and go for it!
 Come up with a plan, and if you run into trouble just ask us!

-- Make a cool visualization to share with the class!
-In ClearVolume you can click the “start stop recording button” to record e.g. a 3D rotation and zoom of your data.
-Then, load the folder full of images it saves back into Fiji as a stack, and go to file-\>save as-\>.avi to save them as a .avi movie file.